Merz b. Schwanen: Products

 The company produces T-shirts, Henley shirts, sweatshirts, sweatpants, undergarments and socks for men and women with styles referencing vintage workwear and sportswear to contemporary garments.
 The shirts have been praised by fashion insiders such as Nick Carvell from British GQ as one of the most comfortable, as well as best-looking shirts, one will own.

 Most garments are made of 100% organic cotton from Greece without chemical finishings, with different thicknesses or alternatively of cotton blends with Viscose or Merino wool.

 Another characteristic of Merz b.
 Schwanen garments is the woven label which is manufactured with a hand-made punch cards on historical looms from the 19th century.

+Ethical sourcing

+In 2025, Merz b.
+Schwanen signed a brand letter of intent calling on the Australian wool industry to end the practice of mulesing.